 - One additional course, at any level.

-ARTH 101, 102, 103 and 104 introduce students to a series of important works selected from the history of European, North American, African, and Asian art from prehistory to the present.
+ARTH 101, 102, 103, 104, 105 and 106 introduce students to a series of important works selected from the history of European, North American, East Asian, African and South Asian art and architecture from prehistory to the present.
 The 100-level courses introduce formal analysis and the study of artworks within their historical, geographical, and religious or secular contexts.
 The introductory courses often include assigned study of original works in the Williams College Museum of Art, Chapin Library, the Clark Art Institute, and MASS MoCA.

 Art history majors are advised to take the one required studio art course early in their major in order to help build their visual understanding of works in two, three or four dimensions.